Application for NZSSA Registration

-This applies to all Sterile Technicians holding a Certificate in Sterilising Technology Level 3 or advanced Certificate in Sterilising Technology Level 5.
-The requirement is that all applications be submitted in a portfolio format either via mail or online and include:
+This applies to all Sterile Technicians holding a Certificate in Sterilising Technology, Advanced Certificate in Sterilising Technology Level 5 or Diploma in Sterilising Technology.
+The requirement is that all applications be submitted electronically via email or online share link as an electronic portfolio format or zipped folder and include:

 - Completed application form.

 - Copy of professional development record.